mohsenBanan/mohsenBanan/readme.md

 ------------------------------------------------------------------------

-Much of what you find on GitHub today represents the surrogate activities of tunnel vision engineers.
+Much of what you find on GitHub today represents the surrogate activities of tunnel vision technocrats.
 These engineers often produce or improve component-oriented FOSS results.
 These results are tactical and limited in scope and often end up catering to the interests of corporate American proprietary internet service providers.
 ByStar, however, follows a different model.
 ByStar's